HIPAA Compliance and Blockchain: How Secure Health Data Works on Distributed Ledgers

 HIPAA isn’t a checklist.
 It’s a set of rules built around three core pillars: confidentiality, integrity, and availability of Protected Health Information (PHI).
 That means every name, diagnosis, prescription, or insurance number tied to a person must be protected.
 The law doesn’t say “use encryption.”
 It says: “Do whatever it takes to make sure only the right people see the right data, and that no one alters it without a trace.”

 That’s where most healthcare systems fail.
 Electronic Health Records (EHRs) are often stored in centralized databases.
 One breach, one insider with bad intentions, one misconfigured server-and thousands of records are exposed.
 HIPAA requires audit logs, access controls, and data encryption.
 But in traditional systems, logs can be deleted.
 Access rights can be overridden.
 Encryption keys can be stolen.
-Blockchain fixes none of that… unless you design it correctly.
+Blockchain fixes none of that

 Blockchain Isn’t a Database